 So once you’ve got those three sheets with perhaps a bit more detail that you just wrote, lay them out in front of you.

 And here’s where you’ll need ten small stones.
 Actually, you could use ten of almost anything small and available.

 You could use pennies or nickels or almonds.
 The point is to get ten of the same thing.

 So now you’re down to three solutions and ten stones.
 Just lay those sheets out in front of you and start placing stones (or pennies or almonds) on the sheets.

-You may end up with as many as four stones on each of the three sheets, but eventually it comes down to one of the sheets having more stones than any of the rest.
+You may end up with any number of combinations, (such as seven stones on one sheet, two on another, and one stone on the last; or four stones on one and three on each of the other two), but eventually it comes down to just one of the sheets having more stones than any of the rest.

 And there you have it!

 Fleshed out well.